barbierimauro/AstronomyFitsCompanion/README.md

 # AstronomyFitsCompanion
-Astronomy FITS Companion: A user-friendly toolkit designed to help amateur astronomers enhance and prepare their FITS files for archival quality.
-Simplify your data processing and make your observations archive-ready, with tools that guide you through key steps in handling astronomical data.
+Astronomy FITS Companion: A toolkit to help amateur astronomers make their FITS files ready for Virtual Observatory archives.
+This collection of tools fixes common issues, converts data formats, and ensures your data meets VO standards, making it easy to share with the astronomy community.